-Children get sick with everything from the sniffles to ear infections.
-When that happens, you’ll likely take them to the doctor.
-Your doctor may give your child medicine to make him or her feel better.
+Children get sick with everything from the sniffles to ear infections to other less common illnesses.
+When these happen, you’ll likely take them to the doctor.
+Your doctor may give your child medicine to make them feel better.
 Here are some things you need to know about getting and giving your child medicine.

 Path to improved health

 Your child may need both kinds of medicine.
-Know what you should do each step of the way to help your child feel better and keep him or her safe.
+Know what you should do each step of the way to help your child feel better and keep them safe.

-When you visit the doctor, be sure to tell him or her all medicines your child is taking (both prescription and OTC).
-Also tell of all drug allergies your child has.
+When you visit the doctor, be sure to tell them all medicines your child is taking (both prescription and OTC).
+Also list any drug allergies your child has.
 If your doctor wants to prescribe medicine for your child, ask how much it may cost.
 If the medicine is too expensive, your doctor may suggest another medicine that’s more affordable.
 All this information will help your doctor decide the right medicine for your child.

 The pharmacist should tell you when and how to give your child the medicine.
 For liquid medicines, the pharmacist may give you a measuring device.
-He or she should show you the right way to use it.
+They should show you the right way to use it.

 Your pharmacist should answer any questions you have about the medicine.
 Ask the pharmacist for a medicine information sheet.
 It will tell you about the medicine.